tidyverse/tidyverse.org/content/blog/googledrive-2-0-0/index.md

 </div>

-Version 2.0.0 is mostly motivated by the need to react to changes to Google Drive and Drive API itself.
+Version 2.0.0 is mostly motivated by the need to react to changes to Google Drive and in the Drive API itself.
 We're also bumping the required version of the gargle package (<https://gargle.r-lib.org>), which handles everything around auth.

 You can see a full list of changes in the [release notes](https://googledrive.tidyverse.org/news/index.html).